HostZero/RecoveryOTA/README.md

 Define how RecoveryOTA should know about the "version".
 The version must be parseable to a date.
 Usually, the version is a part of a build name.
 For example, the 3.0.2-0 in the twrp-3.0.2-0-sprout.
-Adjust the OTA configuration according to your build name on how should ResurrectionOTA parse the version Find a key in build.prop that represents the twrp-3.0.2-0-sprout.zip and set it in the "version_name" Set the delimiter in "version_delimiter" to "-"
+Adjust the OTA configuration according to your build name on how should RecoveryOTA parse the version Set the delimiter in "version_delimiter" to "-"
-Set the date format in "version_format" to "yyyyMMdd" Set the position in "version_position" to "3" (zero based) Find a key in build.prop that represents your device name and set it in the "device_name" RecoveryOTA will search this device name in the OTA xml file
+Set the date format in "version_format" to "yyyyMMdd" Set the position in "version_position" to "4" (zero based) Find a key in build.prop that represents your device name and set it in the "device_name" RecoveryOTA will search this device name in the OTA xml file